FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 ### Beaglebone

 #### Vim / Nano
-Used for code / config editing.
+Used for code / config editing on the beaglebone.
 Both were are installed by default on the linux distribution.

 #### Cape manager
 Used to add the UART overlay.
 Installed by default.